jdugan6240/kak-dap/README.md

 ## License

-kak-dap is "licensed" under the Unlicense.
+kak-dap is licensed under the BSD 0-Clause License.